creanorcode/project_3/README.md

     - Robust boundary checks ensure ships fit entirely on the board.
     - Overlapping ships are prevented, and invalid inputs prompt the player to try again.

+- **Computer AI**
+  - The computer places its ships strategically and playes against the player with random targeting.

+## Gameplay

+The game consists of several phases that guide the player through setup and gameplay.
+Each phase is described below with accompanying examples to illustrate how it looks in the terminal.

+### 1. Select board size:
+  - The game will prompt you to select a board size (5x5, 8x8, 10x10 or 12x12).

+### 2. Choose number of ships:
+  - Based on the selected board size, you will be asked to choose the number of ships to play with.

+## 3. Place ships manually:
+  - Players manually place their ships on the board.
+For each ship, the player is asked to enter:
+    - **Starting position:** Row and column (e.g., 2 3)
+    - **Direction:** Horizontal (h) or vertical (v).
+  - Ships must fit entirely on the board and cannot overlap with other ships.
+Boundary checks and validations ensure correct placement.

+## 4. Take turns:
+  - The player and computer take turns to target cells on the opponent's board.
+    - **Hit:** If the cell contains part of a ship, it is marked with 'X'.
+    - **Miss:** If the cell is empty, it is marked with 'O'.

+## 5. End Game:
+  - The game ends when all ships of one player are sunk.
+  - A victory message is displayed for the winner.

 ### Features Left to Implement

 - **Save and Load Game**